chandan07cse/Elham/README.md

 :small_blue_diamond: You can run every bit of eloquent & pdo queries along with other functionalities through [Psyshell](http://psysh.org/).

 # :house_with_garden: Elham Frontend Housekeeping
-:small_blue_diamond: Elham used [Gulp](http://gulpjs.com/) for basic front-end housekeeping of tasks like minifying css,js, autoprefixing of css and so on & so forth.
+:small_blue_diamond: Elham uses [Gulp](http://gulpjs.com/) for basic front-end housekeeping of tasks like minifying css,js, autoprefixing of css and so on & so forth.
 To use gulp, first install node js by the following command
 ```sh
  sudo apt-get install npm
 ```